ted-tanner/entries-backend/Readme.md

 ### Do it later

+* Inline foreign keys in `up.sql`
+* Make limiter configurable by endpoint
 * Remove OpenSSL (use Rust hmac, ed25519_dalek, sha1, etc instead)
+  - Is there a good reason to do this?
 * Once this PR is done and merged, use it in `Token::decode()` https://github.com/rust-lang/rust/pull/112818
 * Accept SSL connections without reverse proxy, if no customers are really using
 * Add webauthn-rs and totp_rs